-Find Out Your Chances of Admission at Massachusetts Institute of Technology (MIT)
+Find Your Chances of Admission at Massachusetts Institute of Technology (MIT)

-In most college rankings, MIT is rated the best engineering school in the U.S. Accordingly, it is also one of the most selective colleges.
+In most college rankings MIT is rated the best engineering school in the U.S. Accordingly, it is also one of the most selective colleges.
 But every year thousands of talented applicants are accepted… could you be one of them?
 If you’re curious about your chances of admission at MIT and other top engineering colleges, Go4Ivy can help by calculating your highly-accurate, guaranteed chances of admission.
 College Admissions Services has developed an algorithm which calculates students' chances of being accepted to MIT based on the same data that is considered by the admissions office.
 Since 2001, Go4Ivy's predictions of getting accepted by top colleges and universities have been over 90% accurate.
 We refund our fee for any prediction of admission which is incorrect.
 For details of the accuracy of our predictions of chances of acceptance and our refund policy, please click on the Accuracy Guaranteed icon on the top right of the page.

 The History of MIT